 TRADITIONAL KNOWLEDGE AND ECOSYSTEM-BASED ADAPTATION IN THE PACIFIC

 Traditional Knowledge is increasingly recognised as an important knowledge source on how to adapt to climate change.
-It has numerous benefits and aspects that can support more integrated knowledge system in combination with scientific knowledge.
+It has numerous benefits and aspects that can support more integrated knowledge systems in combination with scientific knowledge.
 Our research in Vanuatu and Samoa shows how this knowledge is being incorporated and used in ecosystem-based adaptation.

 MONITORING THE GREAT BARRIER REEF USING SOCIAL MEDIA

-The Great Barrier Reef is an iconic natural attraction that is visited by several million people every year. many reef visitors use social media to share their experiences and perceptions.
+The Great Barrier Reef is an iconic natural attraction that is visited by several million people every year.
+Many reef visitors use social media to share their experiences and perceptions.
 This research examines whether online data can be used for environmental monitoring purposes.

 2016 GLOBAL SUSTAINABLE TOURISM DASHBOARD

 Tourism is a sector of global significance, and it’s important to understand the positive and negative impacts it can have on societies and the environment.
 The Global Sustainable Tourism Dashboard provides a broader insight into how the sector is contributing to sustainability goals.

 This infographic details the findings of the 2016 Dashboard and summarises the global progress towards sustainable tourism development.